serum-errors/go-serum-analyzer/analysis/README.md

 !!!The following check is not yet implemented!!!

-Error constructors are not allowed to modifiy the error code parameter, pass it to functions, or use it in type construction.
+Error constructors are not allowed to modify the error code parameter, pass it to functions, or use it in type construction.
 This limitation is enforced, to make static analysis possible.
 (E.g. a function could modify the error code parameter without us knowing, and we want to avoid that.)

 ## Limitations